 Require the ICANN Board to consider approval and begin implementation of Review Team recommendations, including from previous reviews.

 The CCWG-Accountability concluded that some Review Team recommendations could be rejected or modified by ICANN, for reasons such as feasibility, time, or cost.
 If the community disagreed with the Board’s decision on implementation, it could invoke a Request for Reconsideration or IRP to challenge that decision, with a binding result in the case of an IRP.
-In addition, the CCWG-Accountability independent legal counsel advised that tThe ICANN Bylaws could not require the Board to implement Review Team recommendations because that could conflict with fiduciary duties or other Bylaws obligations.
+In addition, the CCWG-Accountability independent legal counsel advised that the ICANN Bylaws could not require the Board to implement all Review Team recommendations because some could conflict with the Board’s fiduciary duties or other Bylaws obligations.

-In Bylaws Article IV, add a new section for periodic review of ICANN Execution of Key Commitments, with an overarching framework for the way these reviews are conducted and then one subsection for each of the four current Affirmation of Commitments Reviews.
+In Bylaws Article IV, a new section will be added for periodic review of ICANN Execution of Key Commitments, with an overarching framework for the way these reviews are conducted and then one subsection for each of the four current Affirmation of Commitments reviews.

 Recommended Changes to the ICANN Bylaws

 Note: Legal counsel has not reviewed the proposed Bylaw revisions at this stage.
-The proposed language for Bylaw revisions is conceptual in nature; once there is consensus about direction, legal counsel will need time to draft appropriate proposed language for revisions to the Articles of Incorporation and Bylaws
+The proposed language for Bylaw revisions is conceptual in nature; once there is consensus about direction, legal counsel will need time to draft appropriate proposed language for revisions to the Articles of Incorporation and Bylaws.

 There are four areas of change required to the ICANN Bylaws to enshrine the Affirmation of Commitments reviews: